How to Determine Customer Churn Rate

 Commonly, the churn rate is calculated on a monthly basis, but there are also weekly, quarterly, and annual churn calculations.

-Even though this churn formula is very precise, there is some uncertainty about how you treat customers who became active and then went inactive during our measurement period.
+Even though this customer churn formula is precise, there is some uncertainty about how you treat customers who became active and then went inactive during our measurement period.

 Churn and attrition rates are two ways of looking at the churn and they provide us with different views of the business.
 Both offer a unique perspective.

-Therefore, it is much easier to analyze the attrition rate as an approximation of the churn rate.
-If you are using short analysis periods that only get a few round trips, like one month or one week, then simplifying the analysis is not a problem.
+Practically speaking, it is easier to analyze the attrition rate as an approximation of the churn rate.
+If you are using short analysis (week, month) periods and rarely get “round trips”, then simplifying the analysis is not a problem.

-There is a lot of detail that go into the churn numbers, and that’s why you should always ask exactly how the numbers were calculated when presented with the churn, retention, or attrition rates.
+There is a lot of detail that goes into churn, and that’s why you should always ask exactly how the numbers were defined when presented with the churn, retention, or attrition rates.

 Monthly vs Annual Churn and Attrition Rates

 Every business is seasonal, and customer churn is not an exception.
-Be prepared to have different levels of churn in different months of the year.
+Be prepared to see different churn rates in different months of the year.

-The opposite of the attrition rate is the survival rate.
-That’s the percentage of customers who are still active at the end of the period.
+The opposite of attrition rate is survival rate.
+Survival rate is the percentage of customers who were active both at the beginning and at the end of your specified period.

-In transactional businesses, the survival rate is often called the repurchase rate.
+In transactional businesses, survival rate is often called repurchase rate.
 This comes from the fact that to stay active, the customer needs to make another transaction.

-What is a Good Churn Rate for a Subscription Business?
+What is a Good Churn Rate for a Telecom Company?

-Most telecommunication subscription businesses have a monthly churn rate of around 2%.
-That number is for the whole customer relationship, not the the individual product relationship.
+Most telecommunication businesses have a monthly churn rate of around 2%.
+This number represents the whole customer relationship, not the the individual product churn rate.

 However, different subsegments of the business may have vastly different churn rates.
 For example, I have seen rates as high as 8% a month and as low as 0.5%, which I would consider being normal.
 Since tenured subscribers are less likely to churn, the disconnect rate for those who have been around for five years tends to be very low.

 Another factor to consider is the churn reason.
 Based on my definition, churn is reason-agnostic, covering all reasons for disconnects.
-It is not correct to assume that most of this churn is driven by customer dissatisfaction in one area or another.
+While many articles presume that churn only happens due to customer non-satisfaction, in reality, this is not the case.

 For subscription businesses, customer tenure is one of the largest factors impacting customer churn rate, with the churn rate going down over the tenure of the customers in all businesses.